fbpx

 Reading Time: 6 minutes

-Developing a smart restaurant tool using the open source personal assistant
+Build a voice assistant a smart restaurant tool using the open source personal assistant

 Speech recognition is a technology we have been interested in for a while.
 Some of our earlier projects include integrating Alexa with Slack and creating an Alexa skill to aid with inventory management.
 We have been eager to work with speech recognition again since attending this year’s SpeechTek conference in Washington, DC.
 Excited to apply some of the lessons we learned and develop something both interesting and practical, we set out to create a smart digital assistant with Jasper